-Family of victims, survivors of Capital Gazette shooting set to speak at Jarrod Ramos sentencing hearing today
+Family of victims, survivors of Capital Gazette shooting set to speak at Jarrod Ramos sentencing hearing

-This summer a jury found Ramos had the mental and emotional capacity to be held criminally responsible for the mass shooting.
-Though Ramos had pleaded guilty to the murders, he had argued he was not legally sane at the time and should be sent to a psychiatric hospital with the potential for release instead of prison.
-The jury had arrived at their verdict in less than two hours.
+This summer, a jury found Ramos had the mental and emotional capacity to be held criminally responsible for the mass shooting.
+Although Ramos had pleaded guilty to the murders, he had argued he was not legally sane at the time and should be sent to a psychiatric hospital with the potential for release instead of prison.
+The jury had arrived at its verdict in less than two hours.

 Ramos attempted to expedite the sentencing by writing a letter to Judge Michael Wachs asking for an earlier hearing date and expressing concern with the quality of his representation.
 Wachs denied the request at an August hearing, siding with Anne Arundel State’s Attorney Anne Colt Leitess, who said those impacted by the attack had already booked travel to be in Annapolis for the Sept.
 28 date.